Cooperstown History

 • Jan 1989: Superbowl XXIII: 49ers beat Bengals

-• Summer 1989: Kathy and Mike Cooper (parents) owned an interior design store called "The Home Works".
+• Summer 1989: Kathy and Mike Cooper (Jason's parents) owned an interior design store called "The Home Works".
 Kathy would occasionally bring excess wallpaper rolls or window coverings to flea markets to sell.
 On a couple occasions in 1989, Jason came along to the flea market with his card collection, and grabbed a part of the table to set out cards and try to sell them at the flea market.

 At one flea market event in mid 1989 Jason put out his cards at the end of a table, and made a bunch of sales there, and even bought some cards from another table and set them out and resold them for more during the show.
 At the end of the day, Jason had made more from selling cards than the sales for interior design stuff on the table.